nicholasWilliamA/Login-Backend/README.md

 ```
 with your own PostgreSQL details

-Second, restore the DB Backup file on PGAdmin or other application
+Second, restore the DB Backup file on PGAdmin or other PostgreSQL application